ccs-amsterdam/r-course-material/tutorials/r-tidy-3_7-visualization.md

 clear outlier on the top-right.
 Can you guess which state that is?

 Due to the layer logic of ggplot, we can add more `geoms` to the plot (e.g., a regression line).
-If we provided the aesthetics within the `ggplot`-function, these are passed to the following `geoms`.
+Remember that if we provide aesthetics within the `ggplot`-function, these are passed to all `geoms`.

 ``` r
 # Loess curve